robalb/securebank/README.md

 - **api**: Python, with FastAPI
 - **database**: Mariadb

+As for the design, i went for a win95 aesthetic as you can see

 <p align="center">
 <img src="./docs/wide.png" width="600px" height="auto" />
 <img src="./docs/fireworks.png" width="190px" height="auto" />